binxio/cfn-mssql-resource-provider/README.md

       ServiceToken: !Sub 'arn:aws:lambda:${AWS::Region}:${AWS::AccountId}:function:binxio-cfn-mssql-resource-provider-${VPC}'

 ```
 Cloudformation creates the database 'kong', the login 'kong' and the user 'kong' in the database.
+The user is made database owner by granting 'ALL' permissions on the database.
+From there on,
+the application team can manage their own database schema.

 ## Installation